Chat with us

 Syntax – docker rm [options] CONTAINER ID/NAME [CONTAINER ID/NAME…]

-However, in order to delete a container, one needs to stop the containers first.
+However, in order to delete a container, one needs to stop the container first.

 8. Docker images